techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.1/Documentation/10_final_presentation.md

 # Final Presentation

-1. Design Architecture (What have I able to finish?)
+1. Design Architecture (What I achieved)
 2. Demo (Which resources are deployed and working?)
 3. Decisions
 4. Before Cloud Implementation & Cost Analysis